ztl8702/3dgenerator/README.md

 ## Technical Details
  - Based on Anaglyph 3D.
  - Two photos of certain objects taken from different angles are used as the input, filtered certain colors, and then overlaid over each other.
- -  Uses multithreading to improves efficiency.
+ -  Uses multithreading to improve efficiency.

 ## Future Plans
  - Cross-platform compatibility